Chris Johns (footballer)

 Christopher Patrick Adam Johns (born 13 May 1995) is a Northern Irish footballer who plays as a goalkeeper for Linfield.

 Early life

+Johns played rugby up until age 9.
 Johns suffered knee problems at a young age.
+This resulted in his moving to football as a goalkeeper and was scouted by Lisburn Youth.
+He then signed for Dungannon United Youth aged 14.